Kirsty MacColl: Legacy

-MacColl's collaboration with the Pogues, "Fairytale of New York", remains a perennial Christmas favourite.
+MacColl's collaboration with the Pogues, "Fairytale of New York", remains a Christmas favourite.
 In 2004, 2005 and 2006, it was voted favourite Christmas song in a poll by music video channel VH1.
 The song was re-released in the UK in December 2005, with proceeds being split between the Justice for Kirsty Campaign and charities for the homeless.
 The re-release reached number 3 on the UK charts, and spent five weeks in the top 75 over the Christmas and New Year period.
-It reached the top 10 for the third time in its history in 2006, peaking at number 6, and charted yet again in December 2007.
+It reached the top 10 for the third time in its history in 2006, peaking at number 6, and charted again in December 2007.
 The song has also made the Top 20 in subsequent years, and has now spent more time in the top 20 than any other song.
 With the exception of the 2005 and 2012 re-releases, the seasonal re-charting in the 21st century is due to download sales, and not due to further releases (download sales counting toward the singles chart since 2005).
 A 7" single was produced in 2012 to mark the 25th anniversary of its original appearance (Rhino Records WEA400), backed with an instrumental version.

+In 2023, a plaque was unveiled at her former home in Ealing, West London, by her son Louis.
+MacColl lived at the address from 1985 until her death.

+Following the death of Shane MacGowan on 30 November 2023, "Fairytale of New York" went to No. 1 in Ireland on Spotify.
+On 13 December 2023, The Pogues reissued the song as a charity 7-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, an organisation fighting homelessness.

+In January 2024, a best-of compilation of MacColl's music was released by Demon Records, titled Kirsty MacColl: Free World – The Best Of Kirsty MacColl 1979–2000.
+Described as the first-ever best-of compilation of MacColl's music released on vinyl, it was released as two limited-edition yellow LPs.